pop123-ux/AlexNet-from-scratch/README.md

 ## Lessons learned (informal)

-As I said in the former LeCun_5-from-scratch repository of mine, I struggled visualizing PyTorch broadcasting and computing some parameters of the torch.nn API, and I can say for certain that this project helped me understand how **Convolutional**, **MaxPool & AvgPool**, and **Fully Connected Linear** layers  work and how to decide their input & output size and how the stride & padding integer interacts with the final output.
-I guess CNNs (and LLMs as an extension) really are black boxes :)
+As I said in the former **LeCun_5-from-scratch repository** of mine, I struggled visualizing PyTorch broadcasting and computing some parameters of the torch.nn API, and I can say for certain that this project helped me understand how **Convolutional**, **MaxPool & AvgPool**, and **Fully Connected Linear** layers  work and how to decide their input & output size and how the stride & padding integer interacts with the final output.

+I guess CNNs (and LLMs as an extension) really are black boxes after all :)

 ## Credits
 ![Alex Krizhevsky should be here!](IMAGES/Alex_Krizhevsky.png)